Katena Cain, PhD.

 Once your nonprofit status is approved, your goal is now to ensure its success and sustainability.
 To do this, you will need to work your mission, develop policies, build a strong board, maintain a solid financial plan, and file your IRS 990 tax form annually to keep your tax-exempt status.

-Attend Starting a Nonprofit and we'll take you through the process and provide you with a copy of our Guide to Starting a Nonprofit.
+Attend our Starting a Nonprofit workshop and we'll take you through the process and provide you with a copy of our Guide to Starting a Nonprofit.

 Website collaboration with Courtland Consulting | Sitemap | Staff Login